 An Insider's Guide to the Best Ways to Enjoy Waikiki

-Aerial view of the City & beach on a sunny day near Waikiki Resort Hotel
+Aerial view of the City & beach on a sunny day near Waikiki Resort Hotel by Sono

 Waikiki is best known for its world-famous beach — two miles of white sand and warm, rolling surf set against the iconic backdrop of Lēʻahi (Diamond Head).
 But the neighborhood is far more than just the beach.
 Visitors and residents alike enjoy a bustling scene of internationally renowned restaurants, spirited bars, vibrant shopping, and tropical activities.